-(a) Except as otherwise provided in this section, a contract is not enforceable by way of action or defense unless there was a record authenticated by the party against which enforcement is sought sufficient to indicate that a contract has been made between the parties and describing the subject matter and scope.
-Any description of the subject matter and scope, whether or not it is specific, satisfies this subsection if it reasonably identifies what is described.

-(b) A contract enforceable under this section is not made unenforceable merely because it is not capable of being performed within one year after its making.

-(c) A grant or limitation dealing with the subject matter of Section 2B-310, 2B-311, 2B-312, or 2B-316 may not vary the terms of those sections except by a record authenticated by a party against which enforcement of the contractual term is sought.
+- (a) Except as otherwise provided in this section, a contract is not enforceable by way of action or defense unless there was a record authenticated by the party against which enforcement is sought or to which the party manifested assent sufficient to indicate that a contract has been made between the parties and describing the subject matter. and scope.
+Any description of the subject matter and scope, whether or not it is specific, satisfies this subsection if it reasonably identifies what is described. - 15 (b) A contract enforceable under this section is not made unenforceable merely because 16 it is not capable of being performed within one year after its making. - (c) A grant or limitation dealing with the topics subject matter of Section 2B-310(a)(b) or (c), or Section 2B-502 2B-311, 2B-312, or 2B-316 may not vary the terms of those sections except by a record authenticated by a party against which enforcement of the contractual term is sought. - 21 (d) A record is not insufficient merely because it incorrectly states a contractual term.

-(d) A record is not insufficient merely because it incorrectly states a contractual term.However, a contract is not enforceable under subsection (a) beyond the subject matter and scope shown in the record.
+22 However, a contract is not enforceable under subsection (a) beyond the subject matter and scope

-(e) An agreement that does not satisfy the requirements of subsection (a), but which is valid in other respects, is enforceable:
+23 shown in the record. - (e) An agreement that does not satisfy the requirements of subsection (a), but which is valid in other respects, is enforceable: